Sometimes you just have to see it to believe it (and build it)....

 At the Downtown Denver Partnership, we are building with vision.
 We are driven to make meaningful impact, and to get there we must plan with purpose.

 In 2007, the Downtown Denver Partnership and City and County of Denver assembled the community to develop a bold vision together, designed to achieve a vibrant, economically healthy, and vital center city.
 The 2007 Downtown Area Plan serves as our strategic guide, and with an unparalleled bias for action, we have experienced incredible progress in our dedicated and sustained efforts to realize each of the plan's vision elements.
-The Partnership is engaged in several other city-wide plans.
+Backed by the 2007 Area Plan, the Partnership is engaged in several other city-wide plans that enhance the resident and visitor experience, create a vibrant retail market, embrace emerging technologies for mobility, and more.
+View our Board of Directors' support for Blueprint Denver, 2A: Parks and Open Space Tax recommendations, and 2020 CIP Priorities below.

 We struggle to support a healthy tree ecosystem due to Denver’s climate and infrastructure.
 That does not stop the Partnership and Downtown Denver’s stakeholders from strategically expanding the urban canopy to address the needs of the community.